DJDanl/cpp-docs.pt-br/docs/mfc/reference/cwnd-class.md

 ### <a name="remarks"></a>Comentários

-Classes derivadas podem usar essa função para limpeza personalizada, como a exclusão do ponteiro .
+Classes derivadas podem usar essa função para limpeza personalizada, **como a exclusão do ponteiro.**

 ##  <a name="precreatewindow"></a>  CWnd::PreCreateWindow